The University of Wisconsin Law School requires all law students to own a personal computer or laptop (See Law School Rules: Chapter 11 Section 2.)

 - Networking: High speed internet (Cable, Fiber, etc) is recommended for home use.
 Wireless is required for network connection while at the Law School.

 - NOTE: Google Chromebooks and iPads are NOT recommended, they do not support standard file & printer setups used by clinics and do not work with exam software.

 - The Law School supports and recommends PC's running Windows 10 (Not Starter/Netbook edition) or MacOS 10.14 or better.

-What configuration should I buy, a desktop or a laptop?
+What configuration should I buy: a desktop or a laptop?

 Although not required, a laptop is strongly recommended.
 Exams can be taken on laptop using special exam software (both Mac and Windows are supported), and many students find using laptops to take notes helpful.
 Neither notes, nor exams are required to be taken on laptop, however to have those options available, a laptop is a must.

 A laptop is very convenient and will allow you to take your computer anywhere.
 You may work at home or at the Law School.
 If space in your home is limited, a laptop does not need a dedicated work area.
-The Law School has a campus provided wireless 802.11b network which is compatible with almost all wireless built into laptops.
-For full details and a list of other campus locations with wireless access please see http://www.doit.wisc.edu/network/wireless/
+The Law School has a campus provided wireless network which is compatible with almost all wireless built into laptops.
+For full details and a list of other campus locations with wireless access please see WiscVPN (Virtual Private Network).

 There are almost no compatibility issues.
 Macs can do laptop exams (natively), print to printers, access network drives.
 Purchase the Windows or Macintosh machine that you like best.